Athanasius of Alexandria: Education

 Athanasius knew Greek and admitted not knowing Hebrew [see, e.g., the 39th Festal Letter of St. Athan].
 The Old Testament passages he quotes frequently come from the Septuagint Greek translation.
 Only rarely did he use other Greek versions (to Aquila once in the Ecthesis, to other versions once or twice on the Psalms), and his knowledge of the Old Testament was limited to the Septuagint.

-Bishop (or Patriarch, the highest ecclesial rank in the Centre of the Church, in Alexandria) Alexander ordained Athanasius a deacon in 319.
+Bishop Alexander ordained Athanasius a deacon in 319.
 In 325, Athanasius served as Alexander's secretary at the First Council of Nicaea.
 Already a recognized theologian and ascetic, he was the obvious choice to replace his ageing mentor Alexander as the Pope of Alexandria, despite the opposition of the followers of Arius and Meletius of Lycopolis.

 At length, in the Council of Nicaea, the term "consubstantial" (homoousion) was adopted, and a formulary of faith embodying it was drawn up by Hosius of Córdoba.
 From this time to the end of the Arian controversies, the word "consubstantial" continued to be the test of orthodoxy.
 The formulary of faith drawn up by Hosius is known as the Nicene Creed.
 However, "he was not the originator of the famous 'homoousion' (ACC of homoousios).
 The term had been proposed in a non-obvious and illegitimate sense by Paul of Samosata to the Fathers at Antioch, and had been rejected by them as savouring of materialistic conceptions of the Godhead."

 While still a deacon under Alexander's care (or early in his patriarchate as discussed below) Athanasius may have also become acquainted with some of the solitaries of the Egyptian desert, and in particular Anthony the Great, whose life he is said to have written.